Minimally invasive surgery

 What is minimally invasive surgery?

-Minimally Invasive Surgery (MIS) is camera assisted surgery that allows smaller incisions compared to conventional surgery.
+Minimally Invasive Surgery (MIS), incorporating the expertise of a vet surgeon, is camera assisted surgery that allows smaller incisions compared to conventional surgery.
 The goal is to minimise pain and morbidity and promote more rapid patient recovery.
 In veterinary medicine, MIS is both popular and effective.
 Small diameter telescopes (range approximately 2-10mm in size) connected to high definition cameras and monitors are utilised to achieve outstanding intraoperative images.
 Dedicated small instrument portals allow access for specialized instrumentation to facilitate tissue biopsy and therapeutic procedures.

-Arthroscopic (joint), Laparoscopic (abdomen) and Thoracoscopic (chest) procedures are all routinely performed by GARS.
+Arthroscopic (joint), Laparoscopic (abdomen) and Thoracoscopic (chest) procedures are all routinely performed at GARS.
 Please do not hesitate to enquire if these procedures could be used to help your pet.
+Discover our veterinary specialist services to explore minimally invasive surgical solutions.

 Shoulder